 Today, search engines use alt tags to gather information about an image and make it so the visually impaired can have the image alt description read to them.

-While I’m on the subject of images, let me also point out that broken images can hurt your rank.
+While I’m on the subject of images, let me also point out that broken images don’t just create a poor user experience but they can also hurt your rank.

 In some cases, though, you might have copied HTML content from another site and pasted it onto your own.
 The HTML tag in that content might specify a different language than the one you’re using.

-The robots.txt is incredibly important for SEO.
-This is the file that prevents Google from crawling certain sections of your site.
+Don’t forget about your robots.txt file!
+This incredibly important aspect of your SEO work is what prevents Google from crawling certain sections of your site.

-It can be valuable in preventing duplicate content issues or restricting access to pages or sections you don’t want to be indexed.
+It can be valuable in preventing duplicate content issues and restricting access to pages or sections you don’t want to be indexed.

 There is something called a rel canonical that tells Google to consolidate pages.
 This helps prevent any duplicate content issues by indicating the preferred version of the page.

-You’ll want to ensure that the rel canonical in the code points at the same page you want crawled and indexed by Google.
+Avoid unwanted problems by ensuring that the rel canonical in the code points at the same page you want to be crawled and indexed by Google.